 Surrounded by trees, a quiet bird feeding garden is a short walk away and is a peaceful place to view farmland and migrant visitors.

-For the less mobile, three viewpoints are fully wheelchair accessible and are connected by a hard-surfaced wheelchair friendly path that forms a circular route starting and finishing at the seabird centre.
+For the less mobile, four viewpoints are fully wheelchair accessible and are connected by a hard-surfaced wheelchair friendly path that forms a circular route starting and finishing at the seabird centre.
 HD CCTV beams images from the cliffs directly to big screens in the seabird centre.

 Events and activities take place all year round.
 From photography workshops to guided walks and seabird cruises, there’s always something interesting happening.
 But if you prefer do your own thing, simply wander along the cliff top paths and take in the views.